neuml/paperetl/README.md

 - YAML files

 ## Installation
+The easiest way to install is via pip and PyPI

+    pip install paperetl

-You can install paperetl directly from GitHub using pip.
+You can also install paperetl directly from GitHub.
 Using a Python Virtual Environment is recommended.

     pip install git+https://github.com/neuml/paperetl